-The Ecovacs Deebot 901 is absolutely amazing and it’s jam-packed with features that you usually only see on robots twice the price.
-After putting the Deebot 901 through all of our tests, I still can’t believe they’re selling a robot vacuum of this caliber at the price they are.
-I was sent this robot for free to test but the tests we put them through speak for themselves and leave very little room for favoritism.
+The Ecovacs Deebot 901 Robot Vacuum is absolutely amazing and it’s jam-packed with features that you usually only see on robots twice the price.
+After putting the Deebot 901 through all of our tests, we still can’t believe they’re selling a robot vacuum of this caliber at the price they are.
+We were sent this robot for free to test, but the tests we put them through speak for themselves and leave little room for favoritism.

 First, let’s look at the power.
 We measured the airflow at 13 CFM on low power and 18 CFM on high power.
-That’s more than the extremely expensive top-of-the-line Roomba 980 which we measured at 12 CFM on low and 17 on high and you really notice that power with its cleaning performance as we’ll see later.
+That’s more than the extremely expensive top-of-the-line Roomba 980 which we measured at 12 CFM on low/17 on high, and you notice that power with its cleaning performance (as we’ll see later).

 But the most amazing thing about the Deebot 901 is its navigation and ultra-advanced mapping.
-Up until a couple years ago, every robot vacuum navigated by randomly pinballing around the house with no clear direction.
-But recently, premium robot vacuums started using cameras or invisible lasers to map out their surroundings and then use that map to clean in efficient straight lines with varying degrees of success.
+Up until a couple of years ago, every robotic vacuum navigated by randomly pinballing around the house with no clear direction.
+But recently, premium robots started using cameras or invisible lasers to map out their surroundings and then use that map to clean in straight lines with varying degrees of success.

-Well, the Deebot 901 uses lasers, which we’ve always preferred over cameras because they don’t require the lights in the house to be on, like the camera bots, and they have so much more that you can program them to do because their maps and obstacle avoidance sensors are much more accurate.-
+Well, the Deebot 901 uses lasers, which we’ve always preferred over cameras because they don’t require the lights in the house to be on, like the camera bots, and they have so much more than you can program them to do.
+Besides that, their maps and obstacle avoidance sensors are much more accurate.

-Well, not only does the Deebot 901 navigate as good or better than the Roomba 980 or Neato d7, that is, in efficient lines, but it seems to be smarter than both in terms of its mapping.
+Well, not only does the Deebot 901 navigate as good or better than the Roomba 980 or Neato d7, but it seems to be smarter than both in terms of its mapping.
 Part of the reason its navigation is so awesome is the software.
-After the vacuum makes at least one complete map of the house, you can then draw unlimited lines or boxes on the map in the app to keep the robot from going places you don’t want it to.
+After the robot vacuum makes at least one complete map of the house, you can then draw unlimited lines or boxes on the map in the app to keep the robot from going places you don’t want it to.

-The reason this is so good is that it solves the main problem that robot vacuums have had since their invention, that is keeping them from all the areas that they’re likely to get stuck.
+The reason this great is that it solves the main problem that robot vacuums have had since their invention, that is keeping them from all the areas that they’re likely to get stuck.
 Further, this makes the scheduling feature on the app, where you can choose what time and what days you want the Deebot to clean, actually effective.

-Since with its safe map route that you’ll create, you won’t come home to a stuck robot that didn’t actually clean anything.
-I think other robot vacuum companies are going to have to offer this feature to stay competitive in the future because it’s that important.
-I also like that you can actually see it clean in real time on the app, which is pretty cool.
+With its safe map route that you’ll create, you won’t come home to a stuck vacuum that didn’t clean anything.
+We think other robot vacuum companies are going to have to offer this feature to stay competitive in the future because it’s that important.
+We also like that you can see it clean in real time on the app, which is pretty cool.

-Finishing up on navigation, I was also impressed with the Deebot’s ability to climb obstacles, like door thresholds.
-It tackled the 3/4 inch board in our test, which is better than most, and it means it can go places other robots can’t, and is less likely to get stuck on rugs or similar obstacles.
-It has a 3.3-inch clearance height which is better than the 3.9 inches of other laser nav bots, like the Neatos, meaning it can get under more things in your home.
+Finishing up on navigation, we were also impressed with the Deebot 901’s ability to climb obstacles, like door thresholds.
+It tackled the 3/4 inch board in our test, which is better than most.
+It means it can go places other robots can’t, and is less likely to get stuck on area rugs or similar obstacles.
+It has a 3.3-inch clearance height which is better than the 3.9 inches of other laser nav bots, like the Neatos, meaning it can get under furniture.

-One interesting feature that I haven’t seen anywhere else is that, in addition to the solidly built brush roll, the Deebot 901 comes with a suction only attachment that you can switch out with the brush roll.
-The idea is that if your main concern was pet hair on hard floors, you could run it in this mode without having to periodically clean the brush roll.
+One interesting feature that we haven’t seen anywhere else is that, in addition to the solidly built brush roll.
+The Deebot 901 comes with “suction only” attachment that you can switch out with the brush roll.
+The idea is that if your main concern was pet hair on hard floors, you could run it in this mode without having to clean the brush roll periodically.

 We tested this on high power on hard floors and found that it did pretty good but not quite as good as a standard brush.
 And it certainly isn’t something that you would want to use on carpets as it’s only designed for hard floors.
 But it’s pretty cool if you only were concerned about pet hair on hard floors.

-The Ecovacs Deebot 901 claims 120 minutes of battery life on low power and we’re sure that it would achieve this with continuous runtime, but our battery life tests are a bit skewed since we have to restart it an average of five times, since our test area is small, and restarting wastes a lot of battery life.
-But we got 80 minutes on low power and an impressive 66 minutes on high power.
+The Ecovacs Deebot 901 claims 120 minutes of battery life on the low power setting, and we’re sure that it would achieve this with continuous runtime, but our battery life tests are a bit skewed since we have to restart it an average of five times, since our test area is small, and restarting wastes a lot of battery life.
+But we got 80 minutes on low power and an impressive 66 minutes on the high power setting.

-The negative reviews I saw are where people were having trouble getting the vacuum to map the house for the first time, because in order to get all the cool mapping features, like the virtual barriers, to become available on the app, you need to have the robot complete a normal cleaning in its default mode first because it needs to map the whole house before you can start drawing lines, etc.
+The negative reviews we saw are where people were having trouble getting the vacuum to map the house for the first time.
+To get all the cool mapping features, like the virtual barriers, to become available on the app, you need to have the robot complete a normal cleaning in its default mode first because it needs to map the whole house before you can start drawing lines.

 The Ecovacs Deebot 901 is without a doubt the best robot vacuum in its price range and stands up to and even surpasses many robot vacuums that are double its price.
 Ecovacs is the number one best-selling brand in Asia, number two in Europe, and consistently the number one robot vacuum on Amazon in the U.S. for a reason.